 D. Theological Use

 The expression “You will be a people for me and I will be God for you” (with variations) has been described as the “covenant formula” (e.g., Smend; Baltzer; Rendtorff).
 The expression does not occur often in association with the word berit, the word commonly translated “covenant,” but this puts us on the track of some insights.
-The English word “covenant” has different resonances in American English and British English, and in both cultures has different resonances from the German word Bund, and in all three from berit, which causes misunderstanding (Barr, “Reflections”).
-Thus the comment on 2:24; 6:5 has noted that “pledge” is sometimes a nearer equivalent to berit than “covenant”.
+The English word “covenant” has different resonances in American English and British English, and in both cultures has different resonances from the German word Bund, and in all three from berit, which causes misunderstanding (Barr Thus the comment on 2:24; 6:5 has noted that “pledge” is sometimes a nearer equivalent to berit than “covenant”.
 And there is a difference between the pledge on God’s part that exists and of which God is mindful, in 6:5, and the mutual relationship that is a subject of promise here in 6:7.
 There is no contradiction between the two, but they make different statements.

 God’s pledge to Noah or Abraham is a commitment made by a more powerful party to a less powerful party and made simply on the basis of God’s initiative.
 God will be looking for a response to his pledge, but the pledge-giving is one-sided.
 The reciprocal relationship of “You will be a people for me and I will be God for you” complements that imagery with the mutuality of a relationship that is more like that of two people who say, “My lover is mine and I am his.… I am my lover’s and my lover is mine,” or more literalistically, “My lover for me and I for him.… I for my lover and my lover for me” (Song 2:16; 6:3).